 There are so many fad home teeth whitening remedies out there that it’s hard to keep up with them all.
 One of the more common ones we’ve been hearing about more again recently is apple cider vinegar teeth whitening.
 This is one of the worst ones because it has the potential to seriously damage your teeth.

 What makes apple cider vinegar such a bad whitening strategy is that it can actually be effective, partly for the same reason that it’s damaging.
 Apple cider vinegar is a strong acid, with a pH of about 2.4, about the same as Coke.
-If you put this strong acid on your teeth, it can remove some of the organic stain molecules that are trapped in your enamel–along with the enamel.
+If you put this strong acid on your teeth, it can remove some of the organic stain molecules that become trapped in your enamel–along with the enamel.

 Who Can Benefit from Apple Cider Vinegar

 However, the news isn’t all bad when it comes to apple cider vinegar and oral health.
 The antifungal properties of apple cider vinegar are useful for denture wearers who want to avoid denture stomatitis.
 You can try these vinegar recipes for denture wearers yourself.
 Apple cider vinegar is very effective against Candida species that can contribute to this condition.

 If you are considering trying a home remedy for any dental condition, it’s important to talk to your dentist first.
 Many of these remedies can be very damaging to your teeth and your health.
 And if you’re looking for teeth whitening in Columbia, SC please call (803) 781-9090 for an appointment with a cosmetic dentist at Smile Columbia Dentistry.